WaltBox/readme-generator/README.md

   ## Description

-  Prompt user with questions and then assembles a README.md
+  App that allows users to answer basic README questions and then assembles a readme for the user

   # Table of Contents
 [Description](#description)